OpenOmics/nanite/README.md

 For more information about issues or trouble-shooting a problem, please checkout our [FAQ](https://openomics.github.io/nanite/faq/questions/) prior to [opening an issue on Github](https://github.com/OpenOmics/nanite/issues).

 ## Dependencies
-**Requires:** `singularity>=3.5`  `snakemake>=6.0`
+**Requires:** `singularity>=3.5`  `snakemake>=6.0`  `conda/mamba (optional)`

-At the current moment, the pipeline uses a mixture of enviroment modules and docker images; however, this will be changing soon!
-In the very near future, the pipeline will only use docker images.
-With that being said, [snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) and [singularity](https://singularity.lbl.gov/all-releases) must be installed on the target system.
-Snakemake orchestrates the execution of each step in the pipeline.
-To guarantee the highest level of reproducibility, each step of the pipeline will rely on versioned images from [DockerHub](https://hub.docker.com/orgs/nciccbr/repositories).
-Snakemake uses singularity to pull these images onto the local filesystem prior to job execution, and as so, snakemake and singularity will be the only two dependencies in the future.
+[Snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) must be installed on the target system.
+Snakemake is a workflow manager that orchestrates each step of the pipeline.
+The second dependency, i.e [singularity](https://singularity.lbl.gov/all-releases) OR [conda/mamba](https://github.com/conda-forge/miniforge#mambaforge), handles the dowloading/installation of any remaining software dependencies.
+By default, the pipeline will utilize singularity to guarantee the highest level of reproducibility; however, the `--use-conda` option of the [run](https://openomics.github.io/nanite/usage/run/) sub command can be provided to  use conda/mamba instead of singularity.
+If possible, we recommend using singularity over conda for reproducibility; however, it is worth noting that singularity and conda produce identical results for this pipeline.

+If you are running the pipeline on Windows, please use the [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install).
+Singularity can be installed on WSL following these [instructions](https://www.blopig.com/blog/2021/09/using-singularity-on-windows-with-wsl2/).

 ## Installation
 Please clone this repository to your local filesystem using the following command: